-If you transit other countries en route to PNG, please follow all necessary exit/entry procedures for the countries that you transit.
+If you transit other countries en route to Papua New Guinea, follow all necessary exit/entry procedures for the countries you transit.
 You may need to obtain visas or travel authorizations for some of those countries.
-If you anticipate transiting or visiting Australia, we advise you to obtain an Electronic Travel Authorization (ETA) for Australia before leaving the United States
+If you anticipate transiting or visiting Australia, obtain an Electronic Travel Authority (ETA) for Australia before leaving the United States.

 See our webpage on help for U.S. victims of crime overseas.